satyaknv/helloworld/README.md

-# helloworld --updated file to see the notification
+# helloworld --updated file to see the notifications on slack if possible